BasselR/pathExists/README.md

 Some notes:

-A sample main file has been provided.
+A sample main function has been provided.
 You can change the sample matrix (A) and the number of rows and columns accordingly (n amd m).

 The 2D matrix is represented in a 1D array, stored row-wise.